ON THIS PAGE: You will learn about the different types of treatments doctors use for people with appendix cancer. Use the menu to see other pages.

-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
-For appendix cancer that is not a neuroendocrine tumor, chemotherapy is most often used soon after surgery when cancer is found outside of the appendix region.
-It may also be given for a non-neuroendocrine appendix cancer after surgery to prevent the cancer from coming back, depending on the stage of disease.
+For appendix cancer that is not a neuroendocrine tumor, chemotherapy is most often used soon after surgery when cancer is found outside the appendix region.
+It may also be given after surgery for a non-neuroendocrine appendix cancer to prevent the cancer from coming back, depending on the stage of disease.

 There are different types of chemotherapy, depending on how the drugs are delivered to the body:

-- Local/intraperitoneal chemotherapy.
-For local chemotherapy, the medication delivery is focused on 1 area or section of the body.
-More specifically, it is called intraperitoneal chemotherapy, which is chemotherapy that is given directly into the abdominal cavity.
+Local/intraperitoneal chemotherapy.
+For local chemotherapy, the medication is delivered to 1 area or section of the body.
+More specifically, this is called intraperitoneal chemotherapy, which is chemotherapy that is given directly into the abdominal cavity.
 Typically, the surgeon will try to remove as much of the tumor as possible (debulking surgery, see above) and then insert a tube in the abdomen through which chemotherapy can be given after the operation.
-In some cases, the chemotherapy is warmed above body temperature to increase its ability to penetrate the tissue that may be lined with tumor cells; this is called hyperthermic (or heated) intraperitoneal chemotherapy (referred to as HIPEC).
+In some cases, the chemotherapy is warmed above body temperature to increase its ability to penetrate the tissue that may be lined with tumor cells; this is called hyperthermic (or heated) intraperitoneal chemotherapy or HIPEC.
 Once chemotherapy is completed, the tube is removed, generally without the need for another operation.

-- Systemic chemotherapy.
-This type of chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
-This can be done using an intravenous (IV) tube, which is a tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
+Systemic chemotherapy.
+This type of chemotherapy is given through the bloodstream to reach cancer cells throughout the body.
+This can be done using an intravenous (IV) tube, which is a tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
 Some people may receive this type of chemotherapy in their doctor’s office or outpatient clinic; others may go to the hospital.

-Radiation therapy using a schedule is rarely used in the treatment of appendix cancer.
-However, sometimes it may be used to treat a particular area when the cancer has spread, such as the bone, to help relieve symptoms (see below.)
+Radiation therapy is rarely used in the treatment of appendix cancer.
+Sometimes it may be used to relieve symptoms when the cancer has spread to a particular area, such as the bone.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.